department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 ##### **Takeaways**

-- SMEs applied the `All Veterans` audience label more broadly than we hoped, considering more specific categories were available.
+- SMEs applied the `All Veterans` audience label more broadly than we hoped, even when more specific categories were available.
 - We should help content authors and SMEs understand the benefit of using a more specific audience label when applicable.
 When people apply `All Veterans` to something related to pension or education, it suggests they're defaulting to the safest option possible without considering whether or not a more specific label would reach the target audience.
-- Again, the ability to add more than one audience category or front-end tag could help content authors when their content applies to multiple audience groups.
+- The ability to add more than one audience category or front-end tag could help content authors when their content could be used by multiple audience groups.
 The grouping we saw isn't necessarily wrong.

-#### SME participants didn't map articles to  `Veterans 65+ with complex care needs` exactly how we anticipated.
+#### SME participants didn't map articles to  `Veterans 65+ with complex care needs` the way we anticipated.

 The majority of SME participants mapped one article like we thought they would: `What kinds of long-term care services does VA offer?` was placed into this category by 6 of 9 people.
-The category had 2 other noteworthy results:
+This audience label had 2 other noteworthy results:

-1. Only 33% associated `What is adult day care?` with this audience group.
-The rest of the participants put that article into `Family members and caregivers`, which tells us that they thought about this article from the perspective of the caretaker, and not necessarily the Veteran.
+1. Only 33% (3 out of 9) associated `What is adult day care?` with this audience group.
+The rest of the SME participants put that article into `Family members and caregivers`, which tells us that they thought about this article from the perspective of the caretaker, and not necessarily the Veteran.
 This is similar to the results we saw from Veteran participants.

 - 5 of 9 participants placed `What is a protected pension?` into this category.
-This is something we suspected might happen, and suggests that people might not be taking the `complex care needs` portion of this audience label into consideration.
+This is something we suspected might happen, and suggests that people might not be noticing or taking the `complex care needs` portion of this label into consideration.

 **Takeaways**

-- People generally understood this label, but also had broader associations (e.g. adult day care with a family caregiver) that caused them to place an article in a place we didn't expect.
+- SMEs generally understood this label, but also had broader associations (e.g. adult day care with a family caregiver) that caused them to place an article in a place we didn't expect.
-- Simplifying the label  `Veterans age 65+ with complex care needs` may make it easier for SME's to use this audience label more specifically as it applies to the content they're working with.
-Because it has two parts, people may apply it as-is to content that isn't exactly relevant to this audience label.
+- Simplifying the label  `Veterans age 65+ with complex care needs` may make it easier for SMEs to use this audience label more specifically as it applies to the content they're working with.
+Because it's a long label with two parts, people may apply it as-is to content that isn't exactly relevant to this audience label.

 ## Topic label card sort details

-Both audiences received the same cards and categories; this table outlines the topics we expected  participants to associate with each article, and the number of participants who did what we expected:
+Both Veteran and SME audiences received the same cards and categories; this table outlines the categories we expected  participants to associate with each article, and the number of participants who did what we expected:

 |      | Topic (category)                  | Article (card)                                               | Number of Veterans who agreed (out of 39) | Number of SMEs who agreed (out of 9) |
 | ---- | --------------------------------- | ------------------------------------------------------------ | ----------------------------------------- | ------------------------------------ |